VPN Guide

 VPN connected to a UK server to watch UK Netflix content

-» Find Out: Which VPNs are best for Netflix
+» Find Out: VPNs for Netflix

 So how do VPNs help?
 Remember how we said that they hide users’ IP addresses?
 They don’t just hide IPs, but also change them to the IP address of the server.
 So if you connect to a U.K. server, you’ll get a U.K. IP address.
 Since most websites use IP addresses to determine a user’s location, your streaming service will think you’re in the United Kingdoms and will let you browse and binge U.K.-exclusive shows.